-- The DWS website and Capacity Development webpage were continually updated with current tools and resources, news and hot topics. - A Managerial Capacity webpage was created and added to the Capacity Development webpage. - The Training Opportunities webpage was continually updated with current free trainings. - Oregon DWS used the government email delivery system (GovDelivery) to send capacity development information via the ePipeline newsletter to all email-capable public water systems.
-Oregon DWS has email addresses for 2,797 systems out of 3,322 active systems, so 84% of Oregon's public water systems can receive email communications.
+- The DWS website and Capacity Development webpage were continually updated with current tools and resources, news and hot topics. - The Training Opportunities webpage was continually updated with current free trainings. - A Capacity Development webpage hyperlink was added to the main DWS webpage under the Services column.

+Oregon DWS used the government email delivery system (GovDelivery) to send capacity development information via the ePipeline newsletter to all email-capable public water systems.
+Oregon DWS is able to communicate by email to 2,941 systems out of 3,323 active systems (88%), an increase of 4% from last year.